joao-m-lourenco-alpt/advanced-jenkins-training/jenkins/Labs/Jenkins Lab I - Basic.md

               }
           }
       }
-  }

   ```
-- Save and run the pipeline. ✅
+- Apply & Save and run the pipeline. ✅
 - Open the build
 - Click on WorkSpace and verify if the files were cloned correctly 📁